You need to be aware of the increased health risks of migraine stroke and heart attacks... it could save your life!

 The point here is that if anything seems out the ordinary for you, be aware.
 Make sure you tell your close family members to watch for the signs of stroke, and tell them about increased risks for you with having migraines.

-I couldn't help myself, here is a summary and reminder.
+I couldn't help myself, here is a summary and reminder for you.

 Doing yoga, learning to meditate, or doing anything you love that takes you away from stress is a good form of stress management.